GoldenSunFire/OSPF-Routing-Protocol-Configuration-on-Docker/README.md

     docker pull alpine

 <p>In the text file "Docker Commands.txt", there are all the commands used to create this project line by line.
-However, in the tutorial below, an explanation of these commands is provided</p>
+However, in the tutorial below, an explanation of these commands and steps is provided</p>

 ## Tutorial